Josgonmar/Blemish-Removal/README.md

 Close the window pressing the *ESC* button to save the results!

 ## License:
-Feel free to use this program however you like!
+Feel free to use this program whatever you like!